 Commercial flood insurance is essential to protect your business from damaging floodwaters, especially since most business property insurance policies don’t cover it.
-Even if your business is in an area that doesn’t flood, you should consider carrying flood insurance if you may experience moderate to high rainfall or your operation is located in an office complex.
+Even if your business is in an area that normally does not or never has flooded, you should consider carrying flood insurance if you may experience moderate to high rainfall or your operation is located in an office complex.

 Since more than 90 percent of all natural disasters involve flooding, you’ll want the peace of mind that commercial flood protection affords.
 The First Baldwin Insurance team is well-versed in the flood risks your business may face and in the solutions to help mitigate them.